stagrunner/rowanjwilson/index.md

 published: true
 ---

+# Work In Progress!
+Pardon our dust!

 *Don't have time for the whole song & dance?
-A static .pdf of my resume can be found [HERE](https://rowanjwilson.com/).*
+A static .pdf of my resume can be found **[HERE](https://rowanjwilson.com/Rowan Wilson CM Resume.pdf)!***

 **Rowan "Stag" Wilson** is a digital artist, content creator, and community/social media manager in the Central New York area.
 He is a grizzled ancient of the digital age and boasts over a decade of experience in the creation/curation of online communities (and their social media!).
 He specializes in building presences in the gaming space and takes great pride in assisting in the creation of progressive, LGBT-centric spaces.